 With contributions by

-Gudrun Bucher Dittmar Dahlmann, Aleksandr Elert, Tatjana Fjodorova, Anna Halager, Wieland Hintzsche, Natasha Okhotina Lind, Peter Ulf Møller, Jevgenij Rytjalovskij, Vladimir Sobolev og Carol Urness
+Gudrun Bucher, Dittmar Dahlmann, Aleksandr Elert, Tatjana Fjodorova, Anna Halager, Wieland Hintzsche, Natasha Okhotina Lind, Peter Ulf Møller, Jevgenij Rytjalovskij, Vladimir Sobolev and Carol Urness

 More about the book